 However, in the end, luck seems to simply be a state of mind.
 Wiseman found that those who expected good things to happen, were more likely to embrace them when it did.
 Even when things didn’t turn out lucky for these optimists, they tended to turn bad breaks into good fortune.

-So, on this St. Patrick’s Day weekend, go out and make some luck of your own!
+So, this St. Patrick’s Day, go out and make some luck of your own!
 You never know what opportunities might come sliding down the rainbow.